abdo-aary/FR3LS/README.md

 - Package containing lstm forecasting model in `models/f_model/lstm.py` as well as main FR3LS determinist and probabilist implementations under `models/fr3ls`.

 #### `notebooks`
 - Summary of already conducted can be found in `notebooks/fr3ls_exps_summary.ipynb` by running the cells 2 (for determinist experiments, i.e., results reported in table III) and 3 (for probabilist experiments, i.e., results reported in table IV).
+- Make sure to run this notebook by a kernel that uses packages from the virtual environment.

 #### `summaries`
 - Package containing summary classes for both probabilist & deterministic models.